 How do I prevent the pasta from sticking together?

-After boiling, lay the shells flat on a clean surface and lightly drizzle with olive oil, gently tossing to coat each shell.
+After boiling, lay the shells flat on a clean surface and lightly spray or drizzle with olive oil.

 What sauces can I use other than marinara?

-You can substitute with Alfredo sauce, pesto, or even a bechamel sauce for a different flavor profile.
+You can swap in Alfredo sauce, pesto, or even béchamel for a different taste.

 Can I add meat to the filling?